acxz/StringCases.jl/README.md

 # `src/stringcases.jl` file

 StringCases.convert("stringCasesFTW!", camel_case_acro, StringCases.PASCAL_CASE)
 # Output: "StringCasesFtw!"

 # Now let's define a delimiter string case with hyphens, -, while preserving the
 # original casing of the string via StringCases.anycase
-# this is useful if we want to keep the acronym around
+# this is useful for keeping the acronym around
 camel_train_any_case = DelimiterStringCase(
     "camel-Train-ANY-Case",
     anycase,